Rajouri district: Pakistan Air Force airstrike

-On 27 February 2019, Pakistan air force (PAF) crossed the Line of Control (LoC) and carried out airstrikes against multiple targets in Rajouri District.
-Pakistan Air Force officials asserted that their target was supply depot of Indian military and had struck at 6 locations in Indian-administered Kashmir.
-PAF officials also claimed that they have successfully achieved their targets.
-Indian military officials confirmed that airstrike took place and had identified Narian, Lam Jhangar and Kerri in Rajouri district as the areas where the strike took place.
-They also claimed that the Hamiphur area of Bhimber Ghali in Poonch was also targeted.
+On 27 February 2019, Pakistan Air Force (PAF) crossed the Line of Control and carried out airstrikes against multiple targets in Rajouri district.
+Pakistan Air Force officials asserted that their target was the Indian military's supply depot and had struck 6 locations in Indian-administered Jammu and Kashmir.
+PAF officials claimed that they successfully achieved their targets.
+Indian military officials confirmed that the airstrike took place and identified Narian, Lam Jhangar and Kerri in Rajouri district, and Hamiphur area in Poonch district as the targets of the attacks.
 Indian military officials further stated that the bombs landed in deserted area and caused no damage.
-Indian army 25 division headquarters and ammunition and supply depot were targets of the airstrikes as per Indian military officials' claims.
+Indian Army 25 division headquarters and ammunition and supply depot were the intended targets of the airstrikes as per Indian military officials' claims.

-2023 Rajouri Attacks
+2023 Rajouri attacks

-On 1 January 2023, some militants broke into three houses in Dangri village of Rajouri district and opened fire on civilians resulting into death of four and injuring many other.
-On 2 January 2023, an Improvised Explosive Device IED blasted near the same attack site which results into death of a minor child and injuring five people.
+For over a decade, terrorism had primarily been confined to the tumultuous Kashmir Valley with some isolated incidents in other parts of J&K. But that trend changed in 2023 when militants killed seven people in the border district of Rajouri, the first such major attack in the Jammu division in years.
+It marked the beginning of a worrying shift in Kashmir’s militancy.
+On 1 January 2023, some militants broke into three houses in Dhangri village of Rajouri district and opened fire on civilians, resulting into death of four and injuring others.
+On 2 January 2023, an Improvised Explosive Device (IED) blasted near the same attack site, resulting in the death of a child and injuring five people.

 Organisation

 The Rajouri district comprises the subdistrict sunderbani, nowshera, Kotranka, kalakote & tehsils are Rajouri, Darhal, Sunderbani, Budhal, kotranka, khawas, Manjakote Nowshera, Thanamandi, and Kalakot.

-There are 19 blocks: Rajouri, Darhal, kotranka Sunderbani, Doongi, Nowshera, Kalakote, Manjakote, Thanamandi and Budhal Dhangri, khawas, Lamberi, Moghla, Panjgrain,Plangar,Qila darhal,Rajnagar,Seri,Siot,.
+There are 19 blocks: Rajouri, Darhal, kotranka Sunderbani, Doongi, Nowshera, Kalakote, Manjakote, Thanamandi and Budhal, Dhangri, khawas, Lamberi, Moghla, Panjgrain,Plangar,Qila darhal,Rajnagar,Seri,Siot,.
 Each block consists of a number of panchayats.

 During recent reviews conducted by administration.
 It is planned to construct 400/132kv & 400/220 kv station at Rajori to resolve the electrical power supply to the statved area of Rajouri, Poonch Mendhar.
 This Grid station will be based on latest GIS technology of electrical technology.

 Rajouri has its own deemed University Baba Ghulam Shah Badshah University popularly known as BGSBU which offers various Diploma, UG and PG courses.
 It also has one Government Medical College GMC Rajouri along with other degree colleges.

 Politics

-The district has four assembly constituencies: Nowshera, Darhal, Rajouri and Kalakote, and 14 district development council constituencies: Budhal New, Budhal Old-A, Budhal Old-B, Darhal, Dhangri, Doongi, Kalakote, Manjakote, Moughla, Nowshera, Rajouri, Seri, Sunderbani and Thanamandi.
-Rajouri District comes under Jammu-Rajouri-Poonch Lok Sabha Constituency.
+The district has five assembly constituencies: Nowshera, Budhal, Thannamandi, Rajouri and Kalakote, and 14 district development council constituencies: Budhal New, Budhal Old-A, Budhal Old-B, Darhal, Dhangri, Doongi, Kalakote, Manjakote, Moughla, Nowshera, Rajouri, Seri, Sunderbani and Thanamandi.
+Rajouri District (except Kalakote, which falls under the Jammu Lok Sabha constituency), comes under Anantnag-Rajouri Lok Sabha Constituency.